Should You Buy a Condo in Kona? (The Math)

 Many condos in Kona (specifically in the "Resort Node" along Alii Drive) are zoned for Short-Term Vacation Rentals (STVR).
 This allows you to rent the unit to tourists when you aren't using it, potentially covering your mortgage and HOA fees.

-Most single-family neighborhoods (HOAs) strict prohibit rentals under 30 days.
+Most single-family neighborhoods (HOAs) strictly prohibit rentals under 30 days.

 Location & Lifestyle